Back-End Developer Resume Guide + Tips + Example

 Personal statement

-A personal statement, sometimes called a professional summary, is a three-to-five sentence statement that tells the hiring manager who you are and what you bring to the table.
-A perfect resume summary includes skills relevant to the job and a few accomplishments.
+A professional summary is a three-to-five-sentence statement that tells the hiring manager who you are and what you bring to the table.
+When writing your back-end developer resume summary, include job-relevant skills, professional achievements and awards, certifications and how long you’ve been in the field.

 Skills

-A skills section is necessary on a resume for a back-end developer so that hiring managers can see if your skill set matches their needs.
+A skills section is necessary on a back-end developer resume so that hiring managers can see if your skill set matches their needs.
 Add only your job-relevant skills and format them in a bulleted list.
-As our resume example shows, it’s best to include both hard skills such as JavaScript or Python and soft skills like teamwork and adaptability.
+As our resume example shows, it’s best to include both hard skills such as proficiency in API development and integration, and soft skills like teamwork and adaptability.

 Work history

 Whether this is your first job or your 15th year as a back-end developer, hiring managers expect to see where you have worked and what you achieved while there.
+That’s why you need an employment history section on your back-end developer resume.
 In reverse-chronological order, add your current and previous employers and provide locations and the dates you worked for them.
 Display your measurable achievements for every job in a bulleted list.

 Education